henrywu2019/BentoML/docs/source/concepts.rst

     kappa config set gamma_service.url=0.0.0.0:50051

-Once you've run the command above, all the Kappa model management operations will be sent to the remote server, including saving BentoService, query saved BentoServices or creating model serving deployments.
+Once you've run the command above, all the Kappa model management operations will be sent to the remote server, including saving MyModel, query saved MyModels or creating model serving deployments.